Skip to cookie consent Skip to main content

 Mild mitral regurgitation treatment

 Trace and mild mitral valve regurgitation may not require treatment.
 Often, the mildest forms of the condition don't cause discomfort and don't interfere with the heart's function in significant ways.
+Your doctor may recommend regular monitoring and managing any underlying conditions that could worsen the regurgitation.
 As mitral valve regurgitation progresses, you may need treatment.

 Severe mitral valve regurgitation treatment

-In more severe cases of mitral valve regurgitation, treatment may be necessary to improve symptoms or to avoid serious complications.
+For more severe cases of mitral valve regurgitation, treatment is often necessary to improve symptoms and prevent serious complications like congestive heart failure.

-As your condition progresses, surgery may be the best option to reduce symptoms and lower your risk of serious complications like atrial fibrillation, which can cause strokes.
+As your condition progresses, surgery may be the best option to reduce symptoms and lower your risk of serious complications like congestive heart failure and atrial fibrillation, which can cause strokes.
 Modern surgical treatment for mitral valve regurgitation uses minimally invasive techniques when possible, to reduce your recovery time and complications.
-Possible surgical options include:

 FAQs about mitral valve regurgitation